Using a smart thermostat isn’t just smart for spending less on heating costs. It can also let you know if there’s an issue with your furnace.

 - If the flame sensor can’t sense a flame, it’s usually due to the fact it’s dirty or faulty.
 Your furnace will then shut off as a safety measure.
 If your furnace is short cycling, you'll notice the flame and fan shutting down after a couple of seconds.

 If you’re wondering how flame sensors could get dirty being bathed in fire continuously, a blend of moisture and chemicals in the air form a thin layer of carbon on the surface.
 Cleaning a dirty flame sensor will end the short cycling issue.
 This task is best left to an Expert.
-That's due to the fact an HVAC professional like Service Experts Heating & Air Conditioning will be able to clean it without breaking it or be able to tell you if you need a new one.
+That's due to the fact an HVAC professional like Stevenson Service Experts will be able to clean it without breaking it or be able to tell you if you need a new one.

 Check Your Furnace’s Exhaust Pipe Often